Nonconformist conscience: History

 The phrase gained wide currency during the campaign by the Welsh Methodist Hugh Price Hughes against the participation in politics of the divorcee Sir Charles Dilke (1886) and the adulterer Charles Stewart Parnell (1890), believing that political leaders should possess high moral integrity.
 In Britain one strong base of Liberal Party support was Nonconformist Protestantism, such as the Methodists and Presbyterians.
 The nonconformist conscience rebelled against having an adulterer (Parnell) play a major role in the Liberal Party.
 The Liberal party leader William Gladstone warned that if Parnell retained his powerful role the leadership, it would mean the loss of the next election, the end of their alliance and also of the Irish Home Rule movement.

 The Nonconformist conscience was shaped and promoted to a large decree by The British Weekly: a journal of social and Christian progress, according to the Dictionary of Nineteenth-century Journalism in Great Britain and Ireland.
 It was one of the most successful religious newspapers of the late nineteenth and early twentieth centuries, founded and nominally edited by William Robertson Nicoll till his death in 1923, but in fact mostly led by his assistant Jane T. Stoddart.

 The high point of the Nonconformist conscience came with opposition to the Education Act 1902, in which Nonconformist voluntary schools were taken over by state authorities. Élie Halévy wrote that: "Thoroughout the Nonconformist and Radical ranks frenzied excitement prevailed.
 To read the Liberal newspapers of the day you would imagine that the Cecils were preparing to revive the policy of Laud if not of Strafford, and that in every village a Nonconformist Hampden was about to rise against their persecution".

-By 1914 the Nonconformist conscience was in decline, and during the Great War ecumenism gained popularity.
+By 1914 the Nonconformist conscience was in decline, and during the First World War ecumenism gained popularity.
 By 1938 David Lloyd George remarked that these changes had killed off the influence of the Nonconformist conscience.

 In the middle of the Second World War, the United Reformed minister and theologian Harry Francis Lovell Cocks published The Nonconformist Conscience (1943) in which he declared that the movement "is the mark of a spiritual aristocracy, a counterblast to coronets and mitres".